vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-09-19.md

 - One MinION flow cell (between 3)
 - 16S Sequencing Reagents
 - Microbial Community DNA Standard (or bring your own DNA sample!)
+- Printed booklet with step-by-step wet-lab and Bioinformatics protocols

 ## Trainee Supplied:- These materials are not provided in the course cost